Searching for Realizations of Finite Metric Spaces in Tight Spans: Discussion

 \section{Discussion}

-Our experiments indicate that, for most of the inputs considered, the length of the realization produced by our algorithm is within a factor of \(\frac{3}{2}\) of the length of a shortest sub-realization of \((G_D,\omega_D,\tau_D)\) or even within a factor of \(\frac{3}{2}\) of the length of an optimal realization.
-It could be interesting to investigate whether our algorithm (or a suitable variant of it) yields a constant-factor approximation algorithm, at least for certain classes of metrics such as, for example, two-decomposable metrics.
+Our computational experiments suggest that it might be interesting to investigate whether our heuristic (or a suitable variant of it) yields a constant-factor approximation algorithm for computing an optimal realization, at least for certain classes of metrics such as, for example, two-decomposable metrics.

 We also see that our algorithm can produce realizations for metric spaces with up to 50 elements, even in the case of general random metrics.
 Note also that all computations are done with arbitrary precision rationals/integers, to ensure combinatorial accuracy.
 Using floating point numbers instead (which would make sense at least for the general random metrics, that is, generic metrics) could further speed up the computations.